 The digital planner PDF file contains hyperlinks to other pages within the document to quickly navigate to the right section when you’re handwriting.
 A digital notebook can include monthly, weekly, or daily planning pages, meeting sections, project sections, etc to help you to stay organized and be productive.
 But in some cases a digital planner can be totally different, based on its goal, like this medical pet journal.

-If you’re looking for digital planner templates that will help you stay organized the entire year, then download 17+ FREE Digital Planners, a stickers set and a digital cover.
-Plus you’ll get access to try my best digital templates for FREE.
+If you’re looking for digital planner templates that will help you stay organised the entire year, then download 17+ FREE Digital Planners, a stickers set and a digital cover.
+Plus you’ll get access to try my best digital templates (BESTSELLERS) for FREE.
 These digital planners are available as PDF files with hyperlinks.
 They can be used on the iPad with the Apple Pencil once added inside any of the best planner apps for iPad.
 You’ll get to try the yearly digital planner, the meeting book, the project book and the people book once you claim your free account.

 A PDF annotation app also called a notes app, allows you to write on and interact with PDF files.
 There are many different PDF annotation apps available, so take some time to test and choose the best note-taking app for iPad with Apple Pencil.